 The Family Educational Rights and Privacy Act (FERPA) - Know Your Right to Privacy

-A student should submit to the enrollment manager, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
+1. The right to inspect and review education records.
+The College must provide a student with an opportunity to inspect and review their records within 45 days following its receipt of a request.
+A student should submit a written request that identifies the record(s) the student wishes to inspect to the enrollment manager, dean, head of the academic department, or other appropriate official.
 The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the College official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-The College discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted as its agent to provide a service instead of using College employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+School Official: a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted as its agent to provide a service instead of using College employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.

 Family Policy Compliance Office